 An in-depth seminar on a selected topic within Psychology.
-Repeatable: This course may be repeated with a change in topic
+Repeatable: May be repeated for credit with change in topic

 PSY 700 - Theories of Psychotherapy

 This course focuses on the major theories of psychotherapy, including supporting research and newer, emerging models in the field.
 Psychodynamic, humanistic-existential, cognitive-behavioral, postmodern, and systems theories of personality and psychotherapy are explored, applying this understanding to the profession of clinical psychology.
 Students are exposed to the American Psychological Association's specialty area in clinical psychology.